matwilso/boxLCD/README.md

 However, we believe these is a lot of fundamental research to do before we can realize that [full vision](https://matwilso.github.io/robot-future/), and that small scale testbeds are very useful for making progress.

+boxLCD is meant to vary from extremely simple environments with low resolution, binarized rendering, and low frames per second (FPS) / frequency (Hz) for getting started, to increasingly complicated environments that push the frontiers more.

+It is designed around a skill tree, progressive difficulty setup.
+Each step in the tree represents increased difficulty of task.
+For getting started, you begin at the base.
+Or if you have some specific task in mind, you can skip to that point in the tree and work on it.
+You can see the tree and the increasing difficulty here: TODO.

+(maybe include the skill tree right here. idk.)

 <!--
 boxLCD can be thought of as something akin to MNIST, but for learning dynamics models in robotics.
 Generating MNIST digits is not very useful and has become fairly trivial.